Pencil drawing of a basket of onions and garlic.

 • According to the rule of thirds

-In ancient Egypt, the elements were arranged in a horizontal row, and Gothic art was characterized by symmetrical or triangular arrangements.
+In ancient Egypt, elements were arranged in horizontal rows, and Gothic art was characterized by symmetrical or triangular arrangements.

 During the Renaissance, the pyramid-shaped composition was used the most, and the diagonal arrangement was used in Baroque art.
 Asymmetrical composition became popular in the 19th century.